Frequently Asked Questions

 Are the H2Overflows® quiet?

-Yes, included at no extra charge is the H2Ovewrflow® noise reduction kit, which includes 2 different sized grommets which reduce the drain hole to more closely match the drain rate to the return flow, which allows the H2Overflow® to run virtually silent.
-Our patented design with the drain hole on the bottom, rather than the side, muffles the echo of water running through the tubing.
-Our H2Overflow® is among the quietest overflows on the market today!
+Yes, our H2Overflow® is among the quietest overflows on the market today!
+We include the H2Ovewrflow® noise reduction kit at no extra charge, which includes 2 differently sized grommets to reduce the drain hole to more closely match the drain rate to the return flow, which allows the H2Overflow® to run virtually silent.
+With the drain hole on the bottom, rather than the side, muffle the echo of water running through the tubing.

 Back to Top